leegmoore/bubbletea-ts/.port-plan/progress-log.md

 - **What’s Next (priority order):**
   1. Thread the new `readAnsiInputs`/parser surface into the actual `Program` input loop and add regression tests around the runtime wiring.
   2. Begin translating the next Go input-layer suites (`tty_*`, `signals_*`, `inputreader_*`) so mouse/tty plumbing can stay tests-first.
-  3. Plan the Windows-specific input harness (pseudo console/pipe fakes) so future sessions can validate the parser under both Unix and Windows terminal adapters.
 - **Blockers/Risks:**
   - `Program` still references the old placeholder input parser; until the new helpers are wired in, end-to-end examples can’t exercise the fresh parser.
   - OUT OF SCOPE FOR LOOP: pushing the regenerated artifacts (workspace manifests, generated sequences file) to `origin/main` or triggering CI still requires a user with network/publish access.